My Grampa is almost 85, so I guess you could say he’s the man who has just about everything.

 …But there is one thing he never forgets to ask for; these cookies:

 I’m so glad that I could find something that he really loves.
 I’m sure he’s tasted a few great things, so I’m pretty flattered.
-We always have made the trip up to see him and Greatest Nana after Christmas.
-These days in addition to celebrating, the kids and I often pack along a few things to stock their freezer with into the New Year.
+We have always made the trip up to see him and Greatest Nana after the holidays.
+Recently in addition to celebrating, the kids and I often pack along a few things to stock their freezer with into the New Year.

 Even though I’m sure he knows what he’s getting.
 Along with the soups and staples, the care package wouldn’t be complete without these little surprises.
-Just to be festive, I’ve banged them up a bit with the hazelnut butter.
+Just to be festive, I’ve fancied them up a bit with hazelnut butter.
 I really hope he likes them.

 CHOCOLATE HAZELNUT SURPRISE COOKIES